DUI Accident Attorney in Charlottesville, VA

 Similarly, if the driver refuses to submit to a blood-alcohol test, Virginia law presumes that the driver’s conduct was wanton enough to warrant punitive damages.

 Attorney David Kendall and the team at Kendall Law Firm are available to review the details of your drunk driving accident.
+Contact us today for a free case consultation.
 Once we are familiar with the details of the accident, we can explain your legal options and whether filing a DUI accident lawsuit is in order.

 If you have been seriously injured or lost a loved one in a drunk driving accident in Charlottesville or the Shenandoah Valley, you deserve experienced, compassionate legal representation.
 Attorney David Kendall can negotiate aggressively with the insurance companies and demand justice for you.
 We represent people who have been injured in car crashes caused by others’ negligence or wanton disregard for life on a contingency fee basis.
 You will not owe any legal fee to Kendall Law Firm unless we are successful in obtaining an insurance settlement or jury award for you.